-This research report from Future Health has been commissioned and funded by Ethicon, the Surgical Technologies company of Johnson & Johnson MedTech.
+This research report from Future Health has been commissioned and funded by Johnson and Johnson.
 The report was authored by Future Health and the final content is editorially independent.

 Date of preparation: December 2022

 CONTENTS

 - 04 Foreword

 - 06 Executive Summary

 - 13 Chapter 1: Exploring obesity rates in England

 - 17 Chapter 2: The wider health and economic impacts of obesity

 - 34 Chapter 3: UK Government obesity policy

 - 41 Chapter 4: The international picture: obesity as a major global health issue

 - 53 Chapter 5: Policy recommendations